1trippycat/bwc-scene-manager/readme.md

 # BWC Scene Manager version .01

 The **BWC Scene Manager** is a Python script designed to help efficiently manage body-worn camera (BWC) footage.
-It analyzes a folder containing video files and generates CSV and M3U playlist files based on user-selected options.
+Designed exclusively for usage by the brave souls defending justice in Public Defender's offices all over the world.
 The script identifies overlapping video segments (concurrent scenes), exports data into groups/playlists, and detects missing time chunks.

 ## Features

 - Groups videos into concurrent scenes based on overlapping timeframes.
-- Generates `.m3u` playlists for each group of concurrent scenes.
+- Generates `.m3u` playlists for each group of concurrent scenes in time series order.
 - Exports CSV data with grouped video metadata.
 - Detects and exports missing time chunks in CSV format.
 - Allows users to choose specific export options through a menu.

 ## Required Naming Convention

 To work correctly, video files need to follow a strict naming format:

 ```officerFirstName_officerLastName_MM_DD_YYYY_HH_mm_ss_caseNumber.extension```